The Smithsonian NMAAHC Andrew W. Mellon Curatorial Fellowship Program

 - Application form: available at Smithsonian online application system

 - Research proposal of no more than 1500 words with an abstract of 150 words.
 Please indicate in the proposal as to how you will utilize the collections of the museum to pursue curatorial studies.
-You will find a listing of our current collections on our website at http://www.nmaahc.si.edu/Exhibitions The collections are also available on display at the National Museum of American History and virtual viewings are available on our website.
-You are welcome to speak about your current research in the context of our collections and how the collections of the museum will assist you in the understanding and learning of the various aspects of curating in a museum.
-For more clarification, please review the learning objectives of the Mellon Curatorial Fellowship at http://www.nmaahc.si.edu/GetInvolved/mcf-lo.
+You will find a listing of our current collections on our website.
+NMAAHC’s special exhibitions are on view at the National Museum of American History and virtual viewings are available on our website.
+You are welcome to speak about your current research in the context of our collections/exhibitions and how these will assist you in the understanding and learning of the various aspects of curating in a museum.
+For more clarification, please review the proposed learning objectives of the Mellon Curatorial Fellowship.
 Those proposals that are purely research oriented in terms of utilizing the fellowship to complete a current degree (Master’s or Ph.D.) will be less competitive.

 - Bibliography of literature relevant to the proposed research